-Due to Unforeseen circumstances I have had to repost some of my older reviews until further notice.
+Due to unforeseen circumstances I have had to repost some of my older reviews until further notice.
 We will get back to new groups soon enough!

 Stand Out Albums has been a showcase for my favorite albums across the vast performers that I love.
 Covering a little bit of everything from classic rock to country hits, much like Key Movies of My Life, it has been the albums that shaped me.
 This year, I am taking a slightly different approach by discussing the discographies of my favorite musicians, album by album, in release order.

 Since we have already discussed one of my first loves in music, lets jump ahead 30 some odd years to a band than helped shape my modern taste in music while also inadvertently helping define an entire generation.
+Last week we discussed Bleach, this week Nevermind.

 Why This Album?